luistorres0/cse-challenge/README.md

 ### Submission
 - Create a github repo and send along the link
 - Commit your work as you work documenting each commit
+- Make sure not to commit the API key you've been given!